What is an Insurance Sales Agent?

 An increasing number of insurance sales agents offer their clients comprehensive financial planning services, especially for clients approaching retirement.
 These services include retirement planning, estate planning, and help in setting up pension plans for businesses.
 In addition to offering insurance, these agents may become licensed to sell mutual funds, variable annuities, and other securities.
 This practice is most common with life insurance agents who already sell annuities, but many property and casualty agents also sell financial products.

 Many agents spend a lot of time marketing their services and creating their own base of clients.
-They do this in a variety of ways, including by making “cold” sales calls to people who are not current clients.
+They do this in a variety of ways, such as making 'cold' sales calls to people who are not current clients.
 They also find new clients through referrals by current clients.
-Keeping clients happy so they recommend the agent to others is a key to success for insurance sales agents.
+Keeping clients happy so they recommend the agent to others is a key to success.

 What is the workplace of an Insurance Sales Agent like?